SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 !!! info
     This functionality has been added with UI5 CLI [`v3.0.0`](https://github.com/SAP/ui5-cli/releases/tag/v3.0.0)

 Custom tasks can export an optional callback function `determineRequiredDependencies` to control which dependency-resources are made available through the `dependencies`-reader that is provided to the task.
-By reducing the amount of required dependencies or by not requiring any, UI5 Tooling might be able to build a project faster.
+By reducing the amount of required dependencies or by not requiring any, UI5 CLI might be able to build a project faster.

-Before executing a task, UI5 Tooling will ensure that all required dependencies have been built.
+Before executing a task, UI5 CLI will ensure that all required dependencies have been built.

-If this callback is not provided, UI5 Tooling will make an assumption as to whether the custom task requires access to any resources of dependencies based on the defined Specification Version of the custom task extension:
+If this callback is not provided, UI5 CLI will make an assumption as to whether the custom task requires access to any resources of dependencies based on the defined Specification Version of the custom task extension:

-* **Specification Version 3.0 and later:** If no callback is provided, UI5 Tooling assumes that no dependencies are required.
+* **Specification Version 3.0 and later:** If no callback is provided, UI5 CLI assumes that no dependencies are required.
 In this case, the `dependencies` parameter will be omitted.
-* **Specification Versions before 3.0:** If no callback is provided, UI5 Tooling assumes that all dependencies are required.
+* **Specification Versions before 3.0:** If no callback is provided, UI5 CLI assumes that all dependencies are required.

-*For more details, see also [RFC 0012 UI5 Tooling Extension API v3](https://github.com/SAP/ui5-tooling/blob/rfc-ui5-tooling-extension-api-v3/rfcs/0012-UI5-Tooling-Extension-API-3.md#3-tasks-requiring-dependencies)*
+*For more details, see also [RFC 0012 UI5 CLI Extension API v3](https://github.com/SAP/ui5-tooling/blob/rfc-ui5-tooling-extension-api-v3/rfcs/0012-UI5-Tooling-Extension-API-3.md#3-tasks-requiring-dependencies)*

 === "ESM"